Key Takeaways

 Working With Public Safety Officials

 Cooperation with public safety officials is critical.
-Here’s what to do:
+Here’s what to do:- Follow the safety precautions and directives provided by responding agencies.

 - Allow public safety officers to secure the area before commencing clean-up.